ssenmosip/mosip-temp-documentation/Getting-Started.md

 * [SSH Credentials Plugin](//wiki.jenkins-ci.org/display/JENKINS/SSH+Credentials+Plugin)

 ### B. Setting Up Github for/in Jenkins
 Setting up Github for/in Jenkins involves putting the Jenkins Webhook url in Github Repo so that Github can inform Jenkins for push events(look at [Webhooks](//developer.github.com/webhooks/) and [Github hook](//wiki.jenkins.io/display/JENKINS/GitHub+Plugin#GitHubPlugin-GitHubhooktriggerforGITScmpolling)).
-After hooks are in place, we need to setup Github credentials inside Jenkins, so that on webhook event our pipeline can checkout the code from Github.
+After hooks are in place, setup Github credentials inside Jenkins, so that on webhook event our pipeline can checkout the code from Github.
 To set up Github Credentials, follow these steps -

     I. Goto Jenkins
     II.
 Goto Credentials -> System